ElliottP92/Vanilla-Js/FightNight Movie edition Js/README.md

 # Fight Night

 ##  General Description
 Every wanted to settle a movie debate ?
-Well look no further Fight Night Movie edition has you coverd.
-Fetching data from omdbapi to get movie data.
-When searching for you desired movie stats will show up and do a comparsion between the two movies.
+Well look no further Fight Night Movie edition has you coverred Fetching data from omdbapi to get movie data.
+When searching for you desired movie stats will show up and do a comparison between the two movies.
 Anything in green will show as the winner in that stat category.

 ## Goals